 This was my first sportive.
 I rode the 100km version in its inaugural year of 2013 and thoroughly enjoyed it.
-Since then the event has developed successfully so that no fewer than five distances are on offer.
+Since then the event has developed successfully so that no fewer than four distances are on offer.
 A cheeky half of beer, a goodie bag and T-shirt for finishers.
 Based in Driffield the Heart of the Wolds Sportive takes place in April.

 I’ve never ridden this event, but I’m happy to see a national player introducing cyclists to the Yorkshire Wolds.
 The Wiggle Vale Velo Sportive has three distances and sets off from York in April.